Agricultural Literacy Curriculum Matrix

 Essential File (map, chart, picture, or document)

-crop: a cultivated plant that is grown as food, especially a grain, fruit, or vegetable
+crop: a cultivated plant that is grown and harvested, especially a grain, fruit, or vegetable

 farmer: person who owns or manages a farm, cultivates land or crops, or raises animals

 livestock: farm animals (such as cows, horses, and pigs) that are kept, raised, and used by people

 Nearly all of the food we eat each day comes from either a plant or an animal.
 Most of these plants and animals were raised or grown on farms.
 Farmers and ranchers throughout the United States and the world work hard to learn how they can provide a nutritious and abundant food supply.

 Animals raised on a farm are collectively called livestock.
 In the United States, the milk we drink and use to make dairy products such as cheese, yogurt, and ice cream is usually produced by cows.
 Goats are the next most common milk producing farm animal.
 Eggs are typically produced by chickens.
 Meat is provided by cattle, pigs, sheep, chickens, and turkeys.
 In addition to food, sheep also provide us with wool that makes the fabric commonly used for socks, coats, sweaters, and other clothing.